akamai/terraform-provider-akamai/docs/data-sources/appsec_hostname_coverage_overlapping.md

 # akamai_appsec_hostname_coverage_overlapping

-The `akamai_appsec_hostname_coverage_overlapping` data source allows you to retrieve information about the configuration versions that contain a hostname also included in the current configuration version.
+Use the `akamai_appsec_hostname_coverage_overlapping` data source to retrieve information about the configuration versions that contain a hostname also included in the current configuration version.
 The information available is described [here](https://developer.akamai.com/api/cloud_security/application_security/v1.html#gethostnamecoverageoverlapping).

 ## Example Usage